 Does taking photos help us to remember?
 It turns out that taking digital pictures of things makes us less likely to remember them.
 One source of evidence for this came from a study in which subjects were given a tour of an art gallery – half were asked to take photos and half not to.
 Those who didn't take pictures had better recall of what they'd seen.

-If you're interested in the idea of what we remember of our experiences, Daniel Kahneman describes the idea of the "experiencing self" and the "remembering self" in his book, Thinking Fast and Slow, which I think is well worth a read.
+If you're interested in the idea of what we remember of our experiences, Daniel Kahneman describes the idea of the "experiencing self" and the "remembering self" in his book, Thinking Fast and Slow, which I think is well worth reading.

 I'm sure we've all seen "the illusion of knowledge", where a student tells us that they know how to do something (because they remember hearing about it), but in actual fact they can't do it.
 Finding information online creates a similar effect - we struggle to distinguish things we know from things we've looked up.